loloolk/CPU-V2/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

+Please Note: The Virtual Machine is still in development.
+Expect bugs and incomplete features.

 ## Description:
 A 16-bit CPU, made with logisim evolution.
 This contains the CPU's Circuitry in `CPU`, an assembler for the CPU (from assembly to machine code) in `Assembler` and a Virtual Machine for the CPU in `VM`.